degitaccount/kickstarter-analysis/README.md

-# Module 1: Kickstarter Challenge
+# Module 1: Kickstarter Funding Campaign
 ## Overview of Project

 In Module 1 we used Excel to organize, sort and analyze crowdfunding data to assist Loise, a playwright, plan a funding campaign for her play *Fever*.